 A REIT typically distributes dividends to unit holders at regular intervals based on the income generated by properties in its portfolio.
 Most of the REITs’ revenues are derived from rental payments under contractually-binding lease agreements with a specific tenure.
 It is thus important for investors to study the occupancy rates of properties acquired by REITs.

 REITs give investors the opportunity to buy into properties managed by professional property management companies.
 Most REITs have annual managers’ fees, property management fees, trustees’ fees and other expenses.
 The cost of such fees will be deducted from investors’ original cash yields before distributions are made.

 Some benefits of investing in REITs include portfolio diversification, income distribution, participation in the property market and professional management.

-REITs can be traded in the same way as Singapore stocks, either through broker-assisted means or through our KE Trade Online or KE Trade Mobile trading platforms.
+REITs can be traded in the same way as Singapore stocks, either through broker-assisted means or through our Maybank Trade Online or Maybank Trade Mobile trading platforms.